It’s a common philosophy in property investment to start with the end in mind.

 You can’t contribute cash and borrow a lower amount and then subsequently increase the loan later because the purpose or use of the additional funds will determine whether the loans are tax deductible or not.

-You should always also structure your finances to give you as much flexibility as possible.
+So you should always also structure your finances to give you as much flexibility as possible.

 While banks will normally try and sway you to using a redraw facility and not an offset as this is administratively easier for them, this strategy often leads to creating non deductible borrowings.

-So it is nearly always the best approach to borrow the full cost of a property and deposit any additional cash you have in an offset account, which you can access whenever you like.
+That’s why it is nearly always the best approach to borrow the full cost of a property and deposit any additional cash you have in an offset account, which you can access whenever you like.

 Only interest only